MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules.md

 - wslconfig.exe
 - wslhost.exe

-<sup>1</sup> A vulnerability in bginfo.exe has been fixed in version 4.22.
-If you use BGInfo, for security, make sure to download and run the latest version here [BGInfo](/sysinternals/downloads/bginfo).
+<sup>1</sup> A vulnerability in bginfo.exe was fixed in version 4.22.
+If you use BGInfo, for security, make sure to download and run the latest version of [BGInfo](/sysinternals/downloads/bginfo).
 BGInfo versions earlier than 4.22 are still vulnerable and should be blocked.

 <sup>2</sup> If you're using your reference system in a development context and use msbuild.exe to build managed applications, we recommend that you allow msbuild.exe in your code integrity policies.
 However, if your reference system is an end-user device that isn't being used in a development context, we recommend that you block msbuild.exe.